boostjs/node-web_browser/readme.md

 node-web_browser - detect and launch browsers
 =============================================

-The `web_browser` module provides functions for opening content in the user's preferred browser, detect browsers available on the users machine and launching specific browser versions.
+The `web_browser` module provides functions for opening web content in the user's preferred browser, detect browsers available on the user's machine and obtaining detailed information about those browsers.

 INSTALL
 -------

-The `web_browser` module is available via [npm](http://npmjs.com), the following command will install the latest stable version of the module in your project
+The `web_browser` module is available via [npm](http://npmjs.com), the following command will install the latest stable version of the module in your project directory:
-directory:

 ```sh
 npm install web_browser